-The Building RegulationsThese are the legal regulations which govern how a house is constructed. (not to be confused with Planning Permission which is about whether you are allowed to build the house at all or what it might look like) see Building Regulations) have two categories of roof covering: jointless (or with sealed joints) and overlapping dry joints.
+The Building RegulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) have two categories of roof covering: jointless (or with sealed joints) and overlapping dry joints.
 The former (typically a plastic membrane) can act as a ‘stand alone’ covering whereas the latter requires a secondary layer of protection behind the top layer.
 This is typically where you have tiles or slates with a layer of vapour permeable sarkinga waterproof layer in a roof which acts as backup protection in case the main layer fails.
 Usually a membrane or board and usually situated between roof laths and joists. behind.

 The sarking (usually felt or non-woven plastic membrane) catches any water which might get past the slates and runs it out to the eaves.